Skip to main content

 First, you'll need Node installed globally.
 Then, follow the official guide on how to install Ghost locally.

-After Ghost is installed, make sure to copy the theme folder inside content/themes, you can then start using the following commands:
+After Ghost is installed, make sure to copy the theme folder to <ghost>/content/themes, you can then start using the following commands:

 Install dependencies